 - Bring to a boil, turn down to medium and simmer for five minutes.
 Meat should be cooked through and potatoes should be softened, but still have a bit of a bite to them.

 - Remove from heat and drain the cooking liquid into a separate container for later use.
 Set liquid and meat and veggies aside.

-- In a medium saucepan, melt remaining 3 tablespoons of butter over medium.
+- In a medium saucepan, melt remaining 3 tablespoons of butter over medium heat.
 Add onions and cook until they begin to soften, about 2 to 3 minutes.
 Add flour and whisk continuously for 1 minute until a sticky paste forms and flour turns golden.
-Whisk in 1 cup of the reserved broth (discard the rest).
+Whisk in 1 cup of the reserved cooking liquid from your meat and potatoes (discard the rest).
 Simmer for 2 to 4 minutes, whisking continuously, until a thick gravy forms.
 Remove from heat and stir in the meat and vegetable mixture, making sure everything is well coated.

 - Whisk together egg and milk in a small bowl to make your egg wash.